 But January, snot-nosed and belligerent, just won’t give up.
 “Hey, I’m still here,” it cackles, then goes back into its frigid dank hole.

-Down south somewhere, in Australia or Swaziland, January is probably a celebrated month.
+Down south somewhere, in Australia or Swaziland, January is a celebrated month.
 Perhaps that’s its last and greatest irony.
-Some people welcome and revere the month because it’s sunny and seventy and sublime.
+Some people welcome and revere the month because it’s sunny and sublime.
 But if you spend any time in the Midwest, you’ll learn to despise every cold, gray, wet, angry day of it.
 If not, well, you’re not human … or you’re just visiting from New Zealand.